gbbns/static.gbbns.co/content/writing/40-before.md

 type = ""
 +++

-I think it's been happening for a while, the slow realisation that age is creeping up on me.
+I think it's been happening for a while, the slow realisation that age is _actually_ creeping up on me.

-Everytime I go for a haircut it appears there are more grey's than previous.
+Every time I go for a haircut I notice more grey hairs than the month before.

+I feel the aches in my back a little more than a used to.

+My knees make more noises than they did last year.

+I could go on, but I'm sure you get the idea by now.

 Then, suddenly I found myself googling ["when does a mid-life crisis start"](http://...)

 [Content to flesh out why I feel 'old']

 [What has this lead me to]